 When you first install Oracle Grid Infrastructure for a cluster, a default server pool (the Free pool) is created.
 All servers are initially placed in this server pool.
 When you create a new server pool, the servers that you assign to that server pool are automatically moved out of the Free pool and placed in the newly created server pool.
 At this point, you can install a database to run in that server pool, and create database services that are managed by Oracle Clusterware for applications to connect to that database.

 For an Oracle RAC database to take advantage of the flexibility of server pools, the database must be created using the policy-managed deployment option, which places the database in one or more server pools.
 Upgraded Oracle databases are converted directly to administrator-managed databases, and should be separately migrated to policy-managed databases.
-See Oracle Real Application Clusters Administration and Deployment Guide for more information about changing an administrator-managed database to a policy-managed database.

 In Oracle Database 12c release 1 (184.108.40.206), Oracle Database Quality of Service (QoS) Management supported administrator-managed Oracle RAC and Oracle RAC One Node databases in Measure-Only and Monitor modes.
 Starting with Oracle Database 12c release 2 (220.127.116.11), you can use Oracle Database QoS Management in Management mode with Oracle RAC and Oracle RAC One Node databases that are policy-managed or administrator-managed.